 Health/Immunization Requirements For the protection of students and the patients with whom they will come in contact during training, all entering students must meet established health requirements.
 IU cannot guarantee placement of students in the clinical setting if the host healthcare system vaccination requirements are not met which may result in delayed graduation or inability to complete the program.
-Full details for entering students can be found at here.
-Full details for returning students can be found here.
+See this link for more details.